9. Upgrading Firmware

 - Special Modified Version 1.02nc, released 2010-12-21: This version is very similar to 1.01nc but it has improved support for older versions of Mac OS X.

 - Special Modified Version 1.06nc, released 2011-09-16: This version is based on the standard firmware version 1.06.

 - Special Modified Version 1.07nc, released 2012-02-29: This version is based on the standard firmware version 1.07.

 You can determine the firmware version by following the steps below.

-To determine the programmer’s revision code in Windows: If you only see one entry for the programmer in your Device Manager, then you have a special modified firmware version.
+To determine the programmer’s firmware version in Windows: If you only see one entry for the programmer in your Device Manager, then you have a special modified firmware version.
 If you see multiple entries for the programmer, then you have one of the standard firmware versions and you can determine the exact version number by following these steps:

 - Double click on the “Pololu USB AVR Programmer” entry in the “Pololu USB Devices” list.